Frictionless fast-casual dining, designed for the digital age.

-A Single-Sign-On flow invisibly merges users' accounts for Online Ordering and Rewards into a single identity.
+A Single-Sign-On flow invisibly merges users' accounts for Online Ordering and Rewards,

-If they're ordering in-store, users can pull up their personal barcode from any screen in the app to quickly scan & pay.
+If they’re ordering in-store, users can pull up their personal barcode from any screen in the app with a shake to quickly scan & pay.

 Zooming into individual salads, swiping favorite items, and gliding through swappable salad ingredients, the app's design takes advantage of native iOS technologies to give the user with a more intuitive sense of place, depth, and responsive tactility.

 Users can pull up a quick overview of their rewards status, including progress toward their $9 perk.